-It is true that Bose Home Speaker 500 packs a useful and good looking LCD Display and it fills the room with loud music also the 8 microphone array, makes the Bose 500 the “better” or more powerful between the two devices, but it comes with a price that is hard to swallow.
+It is true that Bose Home Speaker 500 packs a useful and good-looking LCD Display and it fills the room with loud music also the 8 microphone array, makes the Bose 500 the “better” or more powerful of the two devices, but it comes with a price that is hard to swallow.

-But for some people, the slightly compact and wallet-friendly Bose 300 that doesn’t come with an LCD display, yet it offers great sound quality makes it an option to consider if you don’t want to break the bank and still hear the signature sound of Bose.
+But for some people, the slightly compact and wallet-friendly Bose home speaker 300, which doesn’t come with an LCD display, yet it offers great sound quality makes it an option to consider if you don’t want to break the bank and still hear the signature sound of Bose.

 In a nutshell, if you are a party person who likes loud music and have money to burn, don’t hesitate on Bose Home Speaker 500.

 If you are an average joe, who just wants some nice calm background music and wants to keep things at an affordable price, Bose Home Speaker 300 is your friend.

 Since we talked about speakers, you can check the comparison between Yamaha HS5 and JBL LSR305.
 You can also read a comparison between KRK Classic 5 and Rokit 5, and a comparison between to Yamaha speakers, such as Yamaha HS5 and HS7.

 - Elac B6 vs Elac Unifi UB5: Which Is Better? - July 16, 2022